textjia/cnn/posts/post-43.md

 ---
-title: Shohei Ohtani's Mega Candy Contract: A Magical Tale in Candyland!
+title: Shohei Ohtani's Mega Candy Contract - A Magical Tale in Candyland!
 date: 2023-12-12
 ---
-# Shohei Ohtani's Mega Candy Contract: A Magical Tale in Candyland! # 🌈⚾️🍬
+# Shohei Ohtani's Mega Candy Contract - A Magical Tale in Candyland! # 🌈⚾️🍬

 Once upon a time in the land of sweet dreams, a legendary baseball player named Shohei Ohtani signed a super-duper, jaw-dropping contract with the Los Angeles Dodgers.
 The number was so big – $700 million – that it made everyone in Candyland go, "Wow!"